 “So overall this is a good read that I recommend especially for those who have a fond spot for The Inferno.
 It has spooky creatures, adventure, and some romance.”

 “Petronella and The Trogot is a slightly creepy, and enchanting book.
 Cheryl Bentley created this very interesting and original storyline for this book.
 This book is a twist between supernatural and urban fantasy.

 “The people of Fort Willow hate Petronella, who is slightly green, walks around bare foot, and her house is in front of a giant mysterious tree.
-One day Petronella’s cat digs up a skull, and that day will change of Fort Willow forever.
-After the cat digs up the skull then the skulls torso it brings to Petronella’s house, it brings the ghost of the Hooded Horseman.
-The field where the cat dug up the skull torso, more skeletons where found and every skeleton put back together bought that person back to life.
-These people are the Ancient Strincas, and Petronella is the Chosen One that decides what happens to them.
+One day Petronella’s cat digs up a skull, and that day will change Fort Willow forever.
+After the cat digs up the skull then the skull's torso it brings to Petronella’s house, it brings the ghost of the Hooded Horseman.
+In the field where the cat dug up the skull torso, more skeletons were found and every skeleton put back together brought that person back to life.
+These people are the Ancient Strincas, and Petronella is the Chosen One who decides what happens to them.